 Grilling Carne Asada

 Once you fire up the grill, which provides maximum taste and optimal tenderness, all of those flavors intensify and turn into something truly remarkable.
-The versatility of this recipe is insane!
+The versatility of this recipe is insane and pairs well with this grilled Mexican corn recipe!
 You can either serve it as is or turn it into fajitas or tacos.
 It works perfectly either way.
 Do yourself a favor and make this over Labor Day weekend and all season long for that matter.
 I will be making it again and again….
 And again and again.
 Even steak snobs will love this!

 Visit BeefItsWhatsForDinner.com for more summer grilling tips and inspiration!